-Back-up Doula in the event that I am unavailable.
+Back-up Doula in the event that your doula is unavailable.

 Continuous labor support throughout your labor and early postpartum

 An attempt to get pictures or video of your birth and baby if you would like.
-(I am not a professional photographer)
+(We are not professional photographers)

 Help to establish early breastfeeding and bonding.

 Your doula will stay about 2 hours to help with your initial postpartum care.